jxnl/blog/docs/writing/posts/consulting.md

 - Values: Frame it in terms of the value equation.
 - Metrics: How do we measure success?
 - Timing
-- Terms and conditions
+- Terms and Conditions

-Some callouts:
+Some key points to consider:

-- Metrics: If it's a struggle to measure success, it'll be hard to identify value and charge for it.
-You're likely looking at milestones and implementation, which results in trading time for money, rather than execution for results.
+- Metrics: If measuring success becomes challenging, it will be difficult to identify value and charge for it.
+In such cases, focusing on milestones and implementation may result in trading time for money, rather than delivering results.

-- Situation: This is actually just hard, and you need to listen well and develop a skill in appraising the client's situation.
+- Situation: This aspect can be quite challenging, requiring active listening and the ability to assess the client's situation effectively.

-## Some stuff I've learned so far
+## Some Stuff I've Learned So Far

-### Time for money vs capital allocator
+### Time for Money vs Capital Allocator

 The more high-level the client, the more I realized that they think in terms of capital allocation.
 They are not trading time for money; they are trading capital for time.
 And so, the exchange rate is different.
 Just like minimizing the time to success is important.
 If you can really capture the value of what you do, you'll likely always be charging too little.
 If you believe that you can actually drive a business outcome, for example, increase $100K ARR in 3 months, then you should be charging a percentage of that.
 It could be a deal if we see it as simply spending money to make money.
-Realy companies are throwing around so much capital in hopes of improving talent, their revenue, their product, their valuation.
+Really, companies are throwing around so much capital in hopes of improving talent, their revenue, their product, and their valuation.

 ### Niche Down